From Eigenvalues to the Spectrum

 \]

-Property (d) is particularly important — it says the operator norm of a self-adjoint
+Property (d) is particularly important.
+It says that the operator norm of a self-adjoint

 operator is determined by its quadratic form \(\langle Tx, x \rangle\),